-Insider threat is rapidly becoming one of the biggest concerns for security teams and C-suites alike.
-But here’s the most challenging thing about insider threat: it can’t be approached the same way you defend against external threats, or you’d bring your business to a halt.
+Insider risk is rapidly becoming one of the biggest concerns for security teams and C-suites alike.
+But here’s the most challenging thing about insider risk: it can’t be approached the same way you defend against external threats, or you’d bring your business to a halt.
 Risk to data due to employee behavior can never be fully avoided because it would require organizations to give up all the benefits of productivity and collaboration.
-Insider threat is an unavoidable product of our new world of work.
+Insider risk is an unavoidable product of our new world of work.
 Here’s what we mean:

 The modern world of work looks vastly different than even five years ago.
 Companies in every sector are evolving at their core as digital transformation efforts push them to do business in new ways and with new technologies.